COVID: Review the latest FCDO Travel Advice before travelling to or from Honduras

 Finally, I would recommend you visiting Honduras even if you're not planning to stay there.
 Honduras offers so much to do.
 You would not only get to experience the beauty of nature in all its beautiful forms, but you would also be able to experience the exotic culture of Central America, the rainforests, and the rich Mayan history.
 Honduras is indeed a great destination for your next holiday or even a long trip.
 So, if you want to know more about the mysterious country of Honduras, then check out this Honduras Travel Guide.

-Up to date information for vaccinations before you travel to Honduras are available from the NHS website
+Up to date information for vaccinations before you travel to Honduras are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Honduras read the Foreign & Commonwealth Office latest information for Honduras.